Ultimate Guide on How to Plan a 2 Days trip From Hyderabad

 • Day 2: Visit Ramappa Lake for a serene morning, maybe a short nature walk, then return to Hyderabad.

-Tip: Carry water and snacks, and wear comfortable shoes for walking around historic sites.
+Tip: Carry water and snacks and wear comfortable shoes for walking around historic sites.

-Itinerary 2: Nature & Relaxation
+Itinerary 2: 2 Day Nature & Scenic Relaxation

 • Day 1: Drive to Ananthagiri Hills for trekking and explore the lush trails.
 Set up a camping spot if you want an overnight nature experience.